stevedatadog/katacoda-scenarios/datadog-201/2-exec-dash/1-synthetic-slo.md

 One way to measure the health of the Storedog checkout flow might be to track the proportion of successful checkouts to incomplete checkouts.
-But it would be difficult to determine if an incomplete checkout was due to a error.
+But it would be difficult to determine if an incomplete checkout was due to an error.
 The best way to test frontend functionality is with clearly defined and reproducible synthetic browser tests.

 You will use a synthetic browser test to monitor the Storedog checkout flow.
 Once that is up and running, you will create a monitor-based SLO with a target of 99%.
 You will then add an SLO status widget to the executive dashboard to prominently display the status of the checkout flow SLO.